Waheed Para: Political career

 He was the first legislator from Jammu and Kashmir to introduce the resolution condemening and opposing the revocation of J&K's special status (Article 370) with other constitutional guarantees through the J&K Reorganisation Act, 2019 on the first day of assembly session at Srinagar.
 The resolution called for, "restoration of special status and all constitutional guarantees granted to Jammu and Kashmir in their original, pristine form".
 On 14 November 2024, he became the youngest legislative party leader in J&K Assembly at the age 36, after being appointed the same by Jammu and Kashmir People's Democratic Party.

+Land Bill 2025

+Among the major legislations brought in by him in his first year as Member of Legislative Assembly was The Regularization and Recognition of Property Rights Bill in the Jammu and Kashmir Legislative Assembly, a land-regularisation initiative aimed at protecting poor families who had been living on State, Kahcharai, Common and Shamilat land for over two decades.
+Para stated that the Bill recognised long-term occupants not as “encroachers” but as citizens with a constitutional right to shelter under Article 21.

+The proposed legislation sought to provide a one-time compassionate measure to prevent demolitions and displacement by granting ownership rights to these families.
+It aimed to bring long-established settlements into the legal system by enabling access to property registration, documentation, bank loans and formal recognition of homes that had existed for decades.

+The Bill was ultimately rejected by the Assembly.
+Both the ruling National Conference (NC) and the opposition Bharatiya Janata Party (BJP) voted against it.
+Chief Minister Omar Abdullah opposed the proposal, arguing that it would “help the land mafia”, while the BJP labelled it “land jihad” and praised the government for blocking what it called the PDP’s “nefarious designs”.

 Detention

 Waheed was first arrested on 4 August 2019, as the Government of India moved to abrogate Article 370.
 Like other mainstream political leaders in the region, Parra was initially detained at the SKICC and the MLA's hostel in Srinagar, before being placed under house arrest.

 On 26 November 2020, two days after filing his nomination papers for the District Development Council (DDC) elections, Parra was arrested by the National Investigation Agency (NIA).
 Despite being in custody, he won the DDC elections in 2020.
 Shortly after being granted bail by the Special NIA Court in Jammu, Parra was re-arrested by the Jammu and Kashmir Police.